 Afur to Taganana Loop

-This beautiful hike is a moderately difficult circuit trail that will take 5-6 hours to complete.
+A trek to build up an appetite for a healthy brunch, this beautiful hike is a moderately difficult circuit trail that will take 5-6 hours to complete.
 Starting in the small village of Afur, with less than 100 people, you will be taken through the striking Anaga Mountains.
 You will pass Tamadite Beach, one of the best on the island, which you can go down to but beware that it is too dangerous to swim there.

 The route will take you through laurel forests and sheer cliffs to the historical Taganana with its incredible architecture.
 This is 7.5 miles of some of the best Tenerife hiking that you can do to experience the natural landscape of the island.
 With over 2,000 feet of elevation gain throughout the route, this is a nice hike that gives you a good workout.